alam0rt/journal/push.md

 `  sleep()` and GETs the `/metrics` endpoint on localhost, this takes `0.05` seconds total (`$ time curl localhost:9100/metrics`)

-2) At 1:00:0050pm we push to the Pushgateway, this takes about `0.35` seconds
+2) At 1:00:0050pm we push to the Pushgateway, this takes about `0.35` seconds.

+So stright away, we've lost our millisecond resolution.
+Now it's closer to half a second accuracy with *no* gurantee, we know what time the metrics reached the Pushgateway but not when they were created or how long they were in flight for.

 3) Enter **PROMETHEUS**, this turbo-chad of a program goes down its list of targets and finds the Pushgateway, in the same way the Bash script gets the `/metrics`